 The housing market cannot afford to go beyond that level, and I am convinced the Fed will take action to bring rates back down if they do, he said.

-Interest rates are expected to rise when the Federal Reserve stops buying mortgage-related securities at the end of March.
-The Fed's agency MBS and agency debt purchase programs, aimed at lowering borrowing costs, will have reached more than $1.4 trillion.
+Interest rates are expected to rise when the Federal Reserve stops at the end of March its purchase of mortgage-related securities, which is aimed at lowering borrowing costs.

 The MBA said fixed 15-year mortgage rates averaged 4.45 percent, down from 4.62 percent the previous week.
 Rates on one-year ARMs increased to 6.83 percent from 6.42 percent.